 - Options to extend any CPR/O2/First aid expiration dates to be determined by Diving Control Board.
 Contact the Diving Safety Officer for more information.

 - DAN: Online Seminars

 - Each diver must only handle, test and clean his/her own SCUBA equipment.

 - Divers must prep their own SCUBA gear in a predetermined "diver zone" on the boat or at the dive site to help ensure appropriate social distancing is maintained.
 A mask defogger solution, not spit from a diver, should be used if mask defogging prep is required before a dive.

-- During pre-dive checks, divers must not breathe from their own secondary second stage (octopus).
-Pre-dive functional testing must be accomplished via depressing the purge and listening for free flows.
+- During pre-dive equipment checks, the regulator pre-dive functional testing should be accomplished via depressing the purge and listening for free flows.

-- Please contact the Dive Safety Officer concerning gear inspections.
+- Contact the Dive Safety Officer concerning gear inspections.
 Regulators requiring servicing will need this completed by a dive shop prior to scheduling an inspection.